-When he got fed up by the rainy weather, Jacques took a trip to California for the summer production workshop « directing intensive » at prestigious UNIVERSITY OF SOUTHERN CALIFORNIA (2003).
-He took the opportunity to experience lectures by William H. Macy, Jerome Gary or David Kellogg.
+When he got fed up by the rainy weather, Jacques took a trip to California to participate in summer production workshop « directing intensive » at the prestigious UNIVERSITY OF SOUTHERN CALIFORNIA (2003), attending lectures by William H. Macy, Jerome Gary and David Kellogg.

 Back in Belgium, Jacques completed his IAD thesis project GEMINI in 2005: that bold mixture of traditional film and animation techniques was screened f.i. at Korea’s SICAF and Munich Student Film Festival, eventually winning a jury prize in Brussels.

 In 2008, Jacques co-wrote (with Xavier Seron) and directed his first professional short WITH THE DUST ("En compagnie de la poussière").
 This story of a failed gay romance, exploring the intersection of love and death, was screened in the official short competition at LOCARNO, as well as in numerous international festivals: Les Films du Monde in Montréal, Ghent, Dresden Filmfest, Torino LGBT, etc. "With the Dust" was also screened on ARTE.

 His third short film BONOBO (2009), a portrait of a man's self-destruction, shot on 35mm, was broadcast on channel France 2.

 In his quest for perfection, Jacques has also attended workshops by Peter Webber ("Hannibal Rising") and script doctor legend John Truby.

 Jacques is currently working on the RTL television documentary series "routwäissgro", which he co-created in a collective with 12 other filmmakers.
-Jacques directed one of the most controversial episodes, featuring an intimate portrait of young right-wing politician Joe Thein.
+Jacques directed one of the most controversial episodes, featuring an intimate yet critical portrait of young right-wing politician Joe Thein.
 Jacques's interest in documentary filmmaking had started with 2013's SWEETHEART COME (produced by Red Lion), tackling unconventional sexuality and relationships in Luxembourg.